vinson-han/IF_23_24_week_6_assessment_TEMPLATE/README.md

     - Side
     - Dessert
 2. Test that each category works accordingly
-3. In main.js, each item should have a header and an accompanying image, both if which are accessible through the data variable's properties in the fetch request
+3. In main.js, each item should have a header and an accompanying image, both if which are accessible through the ``data`` variable's properties in the fetch request
-    1. Add a header to the container
+    1. Add a ``header`` to the container
-    2. Add an image to the container UNDER the header
+    2. Add an ``image`` to the container UNDER the header
-    3. For both, use the JavaScript method appendChild
+    3. For both, use the JavaScript method ``appendChild``
-4. In style, each element in the mealContainer should be centered
+4. In style, each element in the ``mealContainer`` class should be centered

    Reference:
     ![Styling Reference](https://raw.githubusercontent.com/The-Knowledge-House/IF_23_24_week_6_assessment_TEMPLATE/main/week_6_assessment_project_TEMPLATE/images/reference.png?token=GHSAT0AAAAAACHRUK46CVMED2NPS5I2YQUOZIDSCFA)